pactus-project/pactus.org/website/learn/blockchain/block/index.md

 ### Is there any empty block in Pactus?

-There is no completely empty block in pactus.
+There is no completely empty block in Pactus.
-Each block at least contains one transaction that is the reward transaction.
+Each block contains at least one transaction, which is the reward transaction.

 ### How are certificates issued?